Give Zakat

 What Is Zakat?

 Zakat is charity Muslims give to help the needy.
-It's compulsory and calculated based on wealth
+It's compulsory and calculated based on wealth.

 Empower Lives with Edhi Foundation's Ramadan Zakat Appeal

-Edhi Foundation's Give Zakat Appeal ensures your contribution brings lasting positive change, aiding healthcare, education,
+Edhi Foundation's Give Zakat Appeal ensures your contribution brings lasting positive change, aiding healthcare, education, disaster relief, and community development.

 Join Edhi Foundation's Ramadan Zakat Appeal to make a profound impact on communities in need.
 Your Zakat ensures vital services such as healthcare, education, disaster relief, and community development thrive during this auspicious month.